bluwy/publint/site/src/pages/rules.md

 - The `git://` protocol for GitHub repos should not be used due [security concerns](https://github.blog/security/application-security/improving-git-protocol-security-github/).
 - GitHub or GitLab links should be prefixed with `git+` and postfixed with `.git`.
 (This is also warned by npm when publishing a package).

-An example config that meets these criterias may look like this:
+An example config that meets these criteria may look like this:

 ```json
 {